Steerable Transformers for Volumetric Data: Experiment Details

+The network architecture in this experiment consists of three convolutional blocks with progressively increasing numbers of channels.
+These blocks are separated by average pooling layers, which down-sample the feature maps to improve computational efficiency.
+The output is flattened and passed through fully connected layers that apply linear transformations, batch normalization, ReLU activation, and dropout to prevent overfitting.
+The final layer maps the output to ten classes.
+In the case of the steerable transformer, a transformer block with a single layer follows the convolutional blocks.

-The network architecture is shown in Figure \ref{fig: RMNIST archs}.
-The networks are trained using Adam Optimizer \citep{Kingma2014AdamAM} with an initial learning rate of \(5e\)-\(3\) which steps down by a factor of \(0.5\) every \(20\) epochs and weight decay of \(5e\)-\(4\), for \(150\) epochs.
-The angular resolution for the steerable convolution layers (denoted by the parameter \textit{angle} in Figure \ref{fig: RMNIST archs}) is fixed at \(40\).
-More detailed experiments where we have varied the radial resolution (\textit{r}) and the frequency cutoff (\textit{maxm}) are presented in Table \ref{tab: extended comparison}.
-We used a batch size of \(100\) and it took \(2.5\) hrs to train our largest model on four \(16\)GB GPUs.
+The networks were trained using the Adam optimizer \citep{Kingma2014AdamAM}, starting with a learning rate of \(5 \times 10^{-3}\), which was reduced by a factor of 0.5 every 20 epochs, along with a weight decay of \(5 \times 10^{-4}\) for 150 epochs.
+A batch size of 25 was used, and training the largest model took 4 hours on a 16GB GPU.

+Table \ref{tab: RMNIST} compares the performance of the steerable transformers with other attention-based methods reported for this dataset.
+Our approach significantly outperforms the other attention-based methods, which are standalone, while ours is built on top of convolutions.
+The only methods that surpass our results, by \citet{Weiler_2018_CVPR} and \citet{weiler2019general}, use a Fourier cutoff of 16, while we use a cutoff of 8.
+We believe this accounts for the performance difference, which is due to implementation and resource limitations, as higher Fourier cutoffs lead to out-of-memory issues.